Common Witchhazel Hamamelis virginiana

 - Leaf buds and young twigs tomentose

-Potential problems: Caterpillars, Japanese beetles, leaf gall aphids, weevils, scale, leafroller, leafminer, powdery mildew, occasional leaf spots, and rots.
-The foliage may be subject to damage from insect galls (small wasps) and Japanese beetles.
+Insects, Diseases, and Other Plant Problems: No serious pests.
+Caterpillars, Japanese beetles, leaf gall aphids, weevils, scale, leafroller, and leafminer are occasional pests.
+Powdery mildew, leaf spots, and rots are occasional diseases.
+The foliage may be subject to damage from insect galls (small wasps), but it does not harm the plant.

 - See this plant in the following landscape: